ag-grid/ag-grid/grid-packages/ag-grid-docs/documentation/doc-pages/filter-conditions/index.md

 ---
-title: "Shared Simple Filter Configuration"
+title: "Filter Conditions"
 ---

-This section describes the configuration shared by the three Simple Filters provided by the grid - [Text Filter](/filter-text/), [Number Filter](/filter-number/) and [Date Filter](/filter-date/).
+This section describes the Filter Conditions shared by the three Simple Filters provided by the grid - [Text Filter](/filter-text/), [Number Filter](/filter-number/) and [Date Filter](/filter-date/).

-## Simple Filter Parts

 Each Simple Filter follows the same layout.
 The only layout difference is the type of input field presented to the user: for Text and Number Filters a text field is displayed, whereas for Date Filters a date picker field is displayed.

-<image-caption src="filter-simple-configuration/resources/filter-panel-components.png" alt="Filter Panel Component" width="40rem" centered="true"></image-caption>
+<image-caption src="filter-conditions/resources/filter-panel-components.png" alt="Filter Panel Component" width="40rem" centered="true"></image-caption>

-### Filter Options
+## Filter Options

 Each filter provides a dropdown list of filter options to select from.
 Each filter option represents a filtering strategy, e.g. 'equals', 'not equals', etc.